 As a result of the CT DDS mortality review process and resulting data analysis the department has identified that there is a relationship between survival and initiation of gastrostomy or jejunostomy tube feedings.
-The data reveals that during the past two years 80 individuals were tube fed prior to their death.
-Sixty-nine individuals had a gastrostomy tube, 11 had a jejunostomy tube and 10 had a gastrostomy and jejunostomy tube.
+The data reveals that during the past three years 128 individuals were tube fed prior to their death.
+Ninety-nine individuals had a gastrostomy tube, 17 had a jejunostomy tube and 12 had a gastrostomy and jejunostomy tube.

-In most cases the enteral feedings were initiated for one or more of the following reasons: recurrent aspiration pneumonia, malnutrition and /or dementia.
+In most cases the enteral feedings were initiated for one or more of the following reasons: recurrent aspiration pneumonia, malnutrition and/or dementia.
 In fact, 90% of these individuals had a history of recurrent pneumonia or aspiration pneumonia or dementia before insertion of the feeding tube.

-In FY 08, 30% of the people (133) who died were fed enterally at the time of their death.
-Six month survival following placement of a feeding tube was 62% (24/39);1 - year survival was 52%; 2-year survival was 39%.
-Therefore, 61% died within two years of initiating the tube feeding.
-The 2007 CT DDS mortality data (Figure 24) demonstrates that the 1-year survival was 66% and the 2-year survival was 49%.
-The CT DDS data enteral feeding data supports other research findings that suggest that enteral feedings do not prolong survival for the elderly and/or people who have significant cognitive or neurological conditions.41,42,45,46,48,50,69,70,71
+In FY 09, 29% of the people reviewed (133) who died were fed enterally at the time of their death.
+Six month survival following placement of a feeding tube was 39.5% (15/38); 1-year survival was 23.7% (24/38); 2-year survival was 5.2% (26/38).
+Therefore, 68% (26/38) died within two years of initiating the tube feeding.
+In FY 08, 30% of the people reviewed (133) who died were fed enterally at the time of their death.
+Sixty-one percent died within two years of initiating the tube feeding.
+The CT DDS data enteral feeding data supports other research findings that suggest that enteral feedings do not prolong survival for the elderly and/or people who have significant cognitive or neurological conditions.
+41,42,45,46,48,50,69,70,71